sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 ### Top customer, support, sales and marketing issues

 - The biggest issues customers face, and that we're addressing, are the yet-to-be-built product gaps.
 See the docs page for [Current Limitations of Code Insights](https://docs.sourcegraph.com/code_insights/explanations/current_limitations_of_code_insights) for an up-to-date list.
-- Internally, the main task for Code Insights is determining the pricing and packaging ([Pricing RFC](https://docs.google.com/document/d/1v-IH6FFdT2CfDv5QBEguSfjQvk2WvPrwRBaqCSq7g8Q/edit?pli=1#))
+- Internally, the main task for Code Insights is determining the pricing and packaging
-- Code Insights has pings reliability issues due to the brittle analytic implementation in the early prototypes.
-We're currently fixing this and establishing [dedicated pings developer documentation](https://docs.sourcegraph.com/dev/background-information/insights/code_insights_pings).

 ### Competitive landscape

-While there are many devtool products that use some version of the word "Insights," and a handful of others that do "high level information about code," there are **no known direct competitors to Code Insights**.
+While there are many devtool products that use some version of the word "Insights," and a handful of others that do high level information about code, there are **no known direct competitors to Code Insights**.

 There are no other products that can efficiently and effectively provide the deep historical and realtime analysis that Code Insights can provide, largely because any product that wanted to compete with Sourcegraph Code Insights would first have to catch up to the product moat of Sourcegraph Search (which powers Code Insights), and then also build out a Code Insights-like product.